DiegoAladren/youtube-data-analysis/README.md

 # YouTube Data Analysis

 ## Overview
-This project performs an **exploratory data analysis (EDA)** of YouTube trending videos in the US.
+This project cleans and processes a Kaggle dataset to then perform an **exploratory data analysis (EDA)** of some popular YouTube videos in the United States.
-Using Python and popular libraries such as Pandas, NumPy, Matplotlib, and Seaborn, we clean, preprocess, and visualize the dataset to extract meaningful insights about video performance, trends, and user engagement.
+Using Python and popular libraries such as Pandas, NumPy, Matplotlib, and Seaborn, we clean, preprocess, and visualise the dataset to extract meaningful information about video performance, trends, and user engagement.

+In addition to this, we also develop a machine learning model to predict YouTube video likes based on the previously cleaned dataset using Scikit-Learn in Python.

 The analysis includes:
-- Average and total views per category
+- Analysis of views metrics
 - Likes, dislikes, and comment ratios
 - Trends over time
 - Correlation between key metrics
+- Metrics related to categories

 ---